SaloniJhalani/Stock-Market-Live-Sentiment/README.md

 ## Data Source
 This project involves scraping a real-time dataset of stock news, which is updated every 30 minutes, from [FinViz](https://finviz.com), a well-known website for stock screening.

 To gather additional information about the stocks, including the Last Closing Price, sector, and industry name, Python is used along with the yfinance library.
-This library provides the necessary tools and functionalities to retrieve stock data from various sources
+This library provides the necessary tools and functionalities to retrieve stock data from various sources.

 ## Website Link

-A web-based demonstration of the food delivery time prediction model can be accessed from this [link](https://food-delivery-time-prediction.streamlit.app).
+A web-based demonstration of the live stock market sentiment can be accessed from this [link](https://salonijhalani.github.io/live_sentiment.html).

 ## Implementation Details

 ### Methods Used
-* Machine Learning
-* Data Cleaning
+* Data Collection
-* Feature Engineering
-* Regression Algorithms

-### Technologies
-* Python
-* Jupyter
+* Sentiment Analysis
-* streamlit
+* Data Visualisation

 ### Python Packages Used
 * Pandas
-* NumPy
-* Scikit-learn
+* nltk
-* Matplotlib
+* plotly
-* Seaborn
+* yfinance
-* xgboost
+* BeautifulSoup

 ## Steps Followed